numworks/epsilon/poincare/doc/simplification.md

 </details>

+## Global functions

+After random seeding and before projecting local symbols, global functions need to be replaced recursively if `SymbolicComputation` allows it.

+If a function has been replaced, random nodes are seeded again.

 ## Local symbols

 Local symbols are projected to an id, based on how nested they are in the local contexts, using de Bruijn indexes.
 Global symbols are preserved.